Karthik-1221/DMVC-Framework-Notes/README.md

 ### Views

-Views are used when rendering HTML or template-based output.
-DMVCFramework supports server-side views with engines such as Mustache and TemplatePro.[2]
+Views are useful for rendering HTML or template-based output.
+DMVCFramework supports server-side views with template systems such as Mustache and TemplatePro.[2]

 ```pascal
 procedure TMyController.ShowHome;